Future-Systems-Lab/HypnoNeuro/nfts/README.md

 ## 🔧 Smart Contract Deployment (Developer Note)

-NFTs will be deployed using the [Hardhat](https://hardhat.org/) framework.
+NFTs will be deployed using the [Hardhat Config](hardhat.config.js) in this repo for the HypnoNeuro NFT deployment framework.

 Typical contract deployment command: